 Located in Ballpark Village, across from Busch Stadium, the Cardinals Hall of Fame Museum features stadiums, players, and championship moments of the St. Louis Cardinals.
 This museum boasts one of the largest team-specific collections of artifacts and memorabilia in the world.
 While you are here, you may want to take a tour of Busch Stadium or have lunch at one of the restaurants located in Ballpark Village.

 9. Take A Brewery Tour.

 You do not have to go far for live theater with the Fabulous Fox Theatre right down the road.
 Opened in 1929 and completely restored in 1982, this iconic St. Louis gem takes grandeur to a new level.
 Visitors can watch everything from Broadway hits to pop start sensations in this location.
 Public tours are also available.

+Did you enjoy our Top 10 Things To Do In St. Louis?
 Check out our other trip ideas: